What we do

 KVINFO always works closely with local organisations in the countries concerned and regionally.
 The partnerships ensure efficiency and sustainability in the work by using local knowledge of needs and context and by focusing on local ownership in all parts of a project or programme.
 Some projects also have Danish organisations as partners.
 These are Danner, the Women’s Council Denmark, LGBT+ Danmark and DFPA.

-In this strategy period, KVINFO’s international work is financed by the Ministry of Foreign Affairs of Denmark and its Danish-Arab Partnership Programme (DAPP) and Danish Neighbourhood Programme, the European Union, the Novo Nordisk Foundation, Globalt Fokus and New Democracy Fund.
+In this strategy period, KVINFO’s international work is financed by the Ministry of Foreign Affairs of Denmark and its Danish-Arab Partnership Programme (DAPP) and Danish Neighbourhood Programme, the European Union, the Novo Nordisk Foundation, Globalt Fokus, Center for Church-Based Development, and the New Democracy Fund.